The Brave and Beautiful Program

-I use the word Beautiful because there is unspeakable radiance in a human being who has fully witnessed their gifts, their scars, their own truth.
+I use the word Beautiful because there is unspeakable radiance in a woman who has fully witnessed her gifts, her scars, her own truth.

-This beautiful being emanates light and strength, and every move they make feels compassionate, generous, almost regal.
-Everyone wants to sit at their fire and hear their wisdom.
-Everyone feels better after having visited with them.
-They bring out the best in every heart they touch – and the world is brighter because of them.
-They are the very epitome of beauty.
+This beautiful being emanates light and strength, and every move she makes feels compassionate, generous, almost regal.
+Everyone wants to sit at her fire and hear her wisdom.
+Everyone feels better after having visited with her.
+She brings out the best in every heart she touches – and the world is brighter because of her.
+She is the very epitome of beauty.

 The Three Steps of The Brave and Beautiful Program: